Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 Image by Canva

 In recent years, microplastics have emerged as a significant environmental concern, but less discussed is their potential impact on human health.
-These tiny particles, often less than 5mm in size, are everywhere from the air we breathe to the water we drink.
+These tiny nanoparticles, often less than 5mm in size, are everywhere from the air we breathe to the water we drink.
 They’re in our oceans, our air, and yes, even inside our bodies.
 But what exactly are these particles doing to our health?

 While scientists are just beginning to unravel the full extent of their effects, the evidence already suggests they could pose a substantial risk to human health.